OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter01-02-OrganizationalSelfAssessment.md

+# Chapter 1
-# Chapter 1: Organizational Self-Assessment
+## Part 2: Organizational Self-Assessment

 These questions should help you build a better understanding of how your organization approaches security already.
 This is (or could be) a good starting point for a best practices list, too.